OpenRail-Playground/PopupSim/src/control-center/README.md

 While not the sole focus, [Lighthouse](https://developer.chrome.com/docs/lighthouse) also provides accessibility test results for a list of URLs (see [lighthouserc.cjs](lighthouserc.cjs)).

-Lighthouse will be run in CI for each commit and results can be viewed via the [Lighthouse CI server](https://lighthouse.dxc-test.comp.db.de/app/projects/168462/dashboard).

 During development one can also run Lighthouse locally.
 Accessibility and other violations against defined thresholds will be shown in the results.